fetchai/docs-archived/etch-language-guide/docs/arrays.md

 The `count()` function returns the number of items in a one dimensional array, or the number of arrays in a two dimensional array.

-* Returns 0 is the array is empty.
+* Returns 0 if the array is empty.

 ``` java
 function main()